 - Words: All real numbers.

-For example, consider a function that models the height of a plant (h) over time (t): h(t) = 0.5t + 2.
-While mathematically, you could input negative values for t, in the real world, negative time doesn't make sense.
-Therefore, the domain of this function in this specific context would be restricted to t ≥ 0, or [0, ∞) in interval notation.
+Here's one way to look at it: consider a function that models the height of a plant (h) over time (t): h(t) = 0.5t + 2.
+Which means while mathematically, you could input negative values for t, in the real world, negative time doesn't make sense.
+Because of this, the domain of this function in this specific context would be restricted to t ≥ 0, or [0, ∞) in interval notation.
 This highlights the importance of understanding the context when determining the domain of a function.

 Another scenario involves piecewise linear functions.
 These are functions defined by different linear equations over different intervals of the domain.
 For instance: